Nature-Positive

 Reassessment of Natural Assets That Contribute to the Achievement of Nature-Positive

 While we have supported the Japanese economy through our mining operations, we are aware that our business activities have had an impact on the ecosystem.
 Aware of this issue, the Group has actively pursued environmental measures since launching operations.
-Even after closure of the mines, we have implemented proper management practices, such as treating mine waste-water, along forest restoration activities.
+Even after closure of the mines, we have implemented proper management practices, such as treating mine waste-water, along with forest restoration activities.

 As the conservation and restoration of ecosystems become increasingly recognized as global challenges, the Group is reevaluating the potential of inactive mines as natural capital.
 We will not only continue established practices such as wastewater treatment and forest management, but also actively promote initiatives aimed at biodiversity conservation, vegetation management, and the contribution to solving local issues through leveraging natural functions.

-Through these initiatives, we aim to redefine our inactive mines as a Positive Legacies that contribute to a nature-positive approach for the community and society, while promoting the recovery of ecosystems.
+Through these initiatives, we aim to redefine our inactive mines as Positive Legacies that contribute to a nature-positive approach for the community and society, while promoting the recovery of ecosystems.

 Past and Future Progress at Inactive Mines